My Tokyo Guide

-Built on the site of a mint dating back to the Edo era (1603-1867), Ginza is an area steeped in history with an air of self-assured elegance.
+Built on the site of a silver coin mint dating back to the Edo era (1603-1868), Ginza is an area steeped in history with an air of self-assured elegance.
 Its main street houses some of Tokyo's original department stores, and many still flock here for peerless service that matches the high-class products on offer.
 Ginza's backstreets are adventures in boutique shopping and tiny yet exquisite bistros.
 Rather than resting on its reputation, however, Ginza constantly evolves with the times, providing cultured modernity, energy and old-Tokyo charm.

 You can get to Ginza Station on the Tokyo Metro's Ginza Line, Marunouchi Line and Hibiya Line.
-Ginza-Itchome Station on the Yurakucho Line and Higashi-Ginza Station on the Hibiya Line will also get you close.
+Ginza-Itchome Station on the Yurakucho Line and Higashi-Ginza Station on the Hibiya Line and Toei Asakusa Line will also get you close.
 You can walk to the Ginza area in five minutes from JR Yurakucho Station, and in around 15 minutes from Tokyo Station.

 From Haneda Airport: 35 minutes on the limousine bus, or 50 minutes by train.

-From Narita Airport: Two hours on the Limousine Bus or one hour thirty five minutes by train.
+From Narita Airport: Two hours on the limousine bus, or one hour 35 minutes by train.

 From Shinjuku: 16 minutes on Tokyo Metro's Marunouchi Line to Ginza Station.

 From Tokyo: 3 minutes on Tokyo Metro's Marunouchi Line to Ginza Station.

 The Ginza landscape of traditional department stores has undergone an energizing facelift in recent years with the advent of Ginza Six, a soaring complex of fashion houses and restaurants catering to the global consumer, and Tokyu Plaza Ginza.
 Japanese businesses are also joining the development rush, putting their considerable resources into the plush shopping and restaurant idyll of Ginza Place and the renewal of a Ginza stalwart, the Sony Building. (under reconstruction until 2024).
 But don’t forget to visit the long-established department stores, such as Ginza Mitsukoshi, Matsuya Ginza, and Wako.